was a German big-band leader with a large fan base in Europe, although he never had a comparable following in the United States.

 and Caterina Valente

-released his first album, Non-Stop Dancing, in 1965.
-The record of brief renditions of popular songs, all tied together by an insistent dance beat and joyous crowd noises.
+released his first album, Non-Stop Dancing, a record of brief renditions of popular songs, all tied together by an insistent dance beat and joyous crowd noises.
 It was a hit and helped make him a major European star.
 Over the next two decades, Last

 released over 50 records, including several more volumes of Non-Stop Dancing.
 On these records, he varied his formula by adding different songs from different countries and genres, as well as guest performers like Richard Clayderman